eraofchaos/eraofchaos.github.io/units/Ogre.md

 ---
 title: "Ogre"
 permalink: /units/Ogre/
-excerpt: "Ogres may look a little like apes but they are much more dangerous.
+excerpt: "Units Ogres may look a little like apes but they are much more dangerous.
 They are even able to cast bloodthirst spells in battles."
 unitID: 404
 last_modified_at: 2020-12-01
 lang: en